vaadin-miki/super-fields/superfields/README.md

 #### Label position

 Most of the components that can have a label allow positioning said label through `setLabelPosition(...)` (or `withLabelPosition(...)`).
 This should work in most layouts, with `FormLayout` being an obvious exception.
-Not all components support all possible values of `LabelPosition` (`SuperCheckbox` ignores vertical alignment).
+Not all components support all possible values of `LabelPosition`.
 In addition, things might work weird when using right-to-left languages - if that happens, please report the problem in GitHub.

 #### Log messages